AN: So begins the editing of the old chapters. The horror.

 I extended my hand.

 "Ruby."
 She replied back with a smile as I pulled her to her feet.
-Through really Ruby?
+Though really, Ruby?
 My nickname was pretty close.
-She was pretty cute the way she smiled and her unique silver eyes, despite the fact she was obviously a year or two younger than me.
+She was pretty cute with the way she smiled and her unique silver eyes, despite the fact she was obviously a year or two younger than me.